ozanMSFT/pytorch-wiki/Dispatcher---Structured-Kernels-Lab.md

 * Learn more about Structured Kernels
 * See how the [codegen] / [dispatcher registration] / [call path of an operator] all change when we make a tweak to bypass the dispatcher.

-You’re going to modify at::add and see what happens!
+You’re going to modify at::mul and see what happens!

-# Exercise: Make torch.add Bypass the Dispatcher
+# Exercise: Make torch.mul Bypass the Dispatcher

-In this lab, you’re going to update the cpu kernel of at::add to bypass the dispatcher.
+In this lab, you’re going to update the cpu kernel of at::mul to bypass the dispatcher.

-Why would we want to update at::add to bypass the dispatcher?
-We don’t - this will remove a lot of core functionality (and break any relevant tests - you won’t be able to use torch.add with autograd, measure it in the profiler, or run it on cuda, amongst other things).
-But skipping over all that logic will also make torch.add faster!
+Why would we want to update at::mul to bypass the dispatcher?
+We don’t - this will remove a lot of core functionality (and break any relevant tests - you won’t be able to use torch.mul with autograd, measure it in the profiler, or run it on cuda, amongst other things).
+But skipping over all that logic will also make torch.mul faster!

 This is meant to serve as a repeatable lab to get exposure to the codegen/dispatcher, since there aren’t that many bootcamp-friendly outstanding github issues for either subsystem.